Mugambi12/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 0x13.
 C - More singly linked lists
 ## General Requirements
- - Allowed editors: vi, vim, emacs
+ - Allowed editors: `vi`, `vim`, `emacs`
- - All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+ - All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
  - All your files should end with a new line
  - A README.md file, at the root of the folder of the project is mandatory
- - Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
+ - Your code should use the `Betty style`.
+It will be checked using `betty-style.pl` and `betty-doc.pl`
  - You are not allowed to use global variables
  - No more than 5 functions per file
- - The only C standard library functions allowed are malloc, free and exit.
-Any use of functions like printf, puts, calloc, realloc etc… is forbidden
+ - The only C standard library functions allowed are `malloc`, `free` and `exit`.
+Any use of functions like `printf`, `puts`, `calloc`, `realloc` etc… is forbidden
- - You are allowed to use _putchar
+ - You are allowed to use `_putchar`
- - You don’t have to push _putchar.c, we will use our file.
+ - You don’t have to push `_putchar.c`, we will use our file.
 If you do it won’t be taken into account
- - In the following examples, the main.c files are shown as examples.
+ - In the following examples, the `main.c` files are shown as examples.
 You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
-We will use our own main.c files at compilation.
-Our main.c files might be different from the one shown in the examples
+We will use our own `main.c` files at compilation.
+Our `main.c` files might be different from the one shown in the examples
- - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called lists.h
+ - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called `lists.h`
  - Don’t forget to push your header file
  - All your header files should be include guarded